Topics Map > Accessibility

 Font Type

-Fonts are sans serif (e.g., Trebuchet, Arial, Tahoma, Verdana, Helvetica).
-In online environments, sans-serif fonts have a slightly higher readability than serif fonts such as Times New Roman.
+Use sans serif fonts (e.g., Trebuchet, Arial, Tahoma, Verdana, Helvetica).
+In online environments, sans-serif fonts have a higher readability than serif fonts such as Times New Roman.

 Note: The default font in the Canvas Rich Content Editor (RCE) is sans serif.

-Note: The default font size in the Canvas RCE is 12 pts.
+Note: The default font size in the Canvas Rich Content Editor (RCE) is 12 points.

 Underlined Text